-The human body, the skin, serves in Anika Hochstenbach’s (2000) paintings as a landscape in which stories unfold.
+The human body, the skin, serves in Anika Hochstenbach’s paintings as a landscape in which stories unfold.
 Although the body carries us, our relationship with it goes far beyond that.
 It is not merely skin that we inhabit; it shapes how we feel, how we move through the world, and how we perceive ourselves.
-By capturing different bodily experiences on paper or canvas, Anika searches for moments of comfort, alienation, and acceptance.
-These take shape through other bodies, elements of nature, or atmospheres of domesticity.
-Her act of depiction is driven by a desire to truly step into another’s skin.
-With her brush, Anika paints by feeling her way across the surface of the body, in search of the multitude of details that dwell within it.
+By zooming in on the infinite details found on the skin, the human form becomes fascinating material to explore: material that is soft, deforms when bent, can change color, and bears fine hairs and freckles.

 Let’s get in touch!